 #30: Anarchism in Chile, Part II – The Ex-worker keeps our eyes to the south as we continue our in-depth exploration of anarchism in Chile.
 While our last episode sought to provide context and history, this episode delves into two recent cases of repression by the Chilean State against anarchists and discusses the importance of prisoner support in the anarchist movement.
 We interview Victor Montoya, an anarchist who was framed up and spent 16 months in pretrial detention, as well as Luciano “Tortuga” Pitronello, a comrade who faced terrorism charges after a bomb he was carrying prematurely detonated.
 While Tortuga’s body was damaged in the course of this ordeal, his spirit remains resilient, and he shares inspiring stories and sage advice over vegan sandwiches at the autonomous library Sante Geronimo Caserio in Santiago.
 We’ll offer a review of the Chicago Conspiracy, a documentary film which illustrates some of Chile’s radical history and present through music, celebration, memory and riot, tackle some thoughtful listener feedback about democracy and anarchy, and top it all off with news from struggles around the globe.

-You can download this and all of our previous episodes on our podcast page.
+You can download this and all of our previous episodes online.
 You can also subscribe in iTunes here or just add the feed URL to your podcast player of choice.
 Rate us on iTunes and let us know what you think, or send us an email to email@example.com.
-A new episode is released on the first and third Sunday of every month.
+You can also call us 24 hours a day at 202–59-NOWRK, that is, 202–596–6975.